yandex-cloud/docs/en/legal/privacy.md

 ### THIRD PARTY SERVICES

 Certain Services on the Website are managed by third parties.
 It is possible that these parties use information about your online activity, among others in order to provide advertisements for products and services which may interest you.
 Without derogation to the foregoing, you confirm that you are aware that your activity on the Website may enable third parties, such as online search engine, to rely on the nature of your activity as stated, in order to present to you adapted advertisements in the framework of online activity.
-The activity of third parties as stated is subject to the privacy policy used by them alone, and is done in their full and exclusive responsibility, without CloudIL having any responsibility whatsoever for it.
+The activity of third parties as stated is subject to the privacy policy used by them alone, and is done in their full and exclusive responsibility, without Nebius having any responsibility whatsoever for it.

 ## 12. Children